-The material ESG factors have been reviewed by Captii's Board of Directors and determined being relevant.
+The material ESG factors have been reviewed by Captii's board and determined as being relevant.
 Management strives to embrace the UN Global Compact and at present adopts a best-effort approach in observing the spirit and intent of its ten principles.
 Although its efforts to uphold the ten principles are not presently embedded in its operational policy and procedure documentation, the work culture of Captii's businesses is consistent with these principles.

-In order to keep abreast of critical issues, Management reviews annually Captii's material ESG factors against the changing business environment, stakeholder opinions, and emerging global and local trends.
+In order to keep abreast of critical issues, management reviews annually Captii's material ESG factors against the changing business environment, stakeholder opinions, and emerging global and local trends